Do you want demographic questions for your surveys?

 Secondly, and in line with various questions above, the participant’s language will also show differences in customer needs, values, and goals.
 From that, you can analyze the data from your survey as it could indicate if there’s a new market you could open.

-11. Employment
+11. Current Employment Status

 Learning if your survey participants are employed or not is significant for two main reasons.
-Firstly, someone employed will answer differently from someone currently unemployed.
-Secondly, if someone ticks employed, you’ll understand their buying power.

-12. Hours per Week
+12. Hours Per Week

 Leading on from employment, seeing how often a person works per week gives a more detailed picture of their employment status.
-The answer can provide an insight into household income and subsequently buying power.

-13. Household Income
+13. Annual Household Income

 Household income includes the total sum of personal income, partners, and anyone else who lives in that house.
 It will, like employment status and hours per week, give you a better understanding of the household’s buying power.